eothmal/pattern/README.md

 - Prototype

-* Structural Design Paterns : The objective to simplify the structure of different object paticipant - enhancing decoupling and isolation of the entire subsystem
+* Structural Design Paterns : The objective to simplify the structure of different object participant - enhancing decoupling and isolation of the entire subsystem

 - Adapter